amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 A Waves node provides RPC API functions required for using MetaMask.

-Connecting MetaMask to the Waves network can be done manually or programmatically.
+MetaMask can be connected to the Waves network manually or programmatically.

 To connect manually, a user selects “Custom RPC” in the list of networks and specifies the connection parameters: